 If I ranked my favorite areas of Puerto Vallarta, then Downtown is my second favorite.
-Even though I didn’t have the best experience at my hotel there, I loved the vibe of the neighborhood.
+Even though I didn’t have the best experience at my hotel there, I love the vibe of the neighborhood.
 It’s not as touristy and there aren’t as many resorts.
 It’s also the neighborhood where Puerto Vallarta’s famous – and fabulous – Malecón or boardwalk along the ocean, starts.
 The Malecón is a mile long and has exciting shops, restaurants, art and events.
 There is always something going on there.

 My Downtown Experience

-The first time I traveled to Puerto Vallarta, it was peak season in February around Valentine’s Day.
-The trip was last minute so by the time I wanted to book a room, there wasn’t much available.
+The very first time I visited Puerto Vallarta, it was February, around Valentine’s Day.
+The trip was last minute so by the time I wanted to book a a room, there weren’t many available.

 I was so happy to be in Puerto Vallarta that all of this really didn’t bother me but I spent a good portion of my time waiting around for maintenance and then waiting around while they found a solution and then changing rooms.
 It was very frustrating to do that three times.
 They offered me nothing for my troubles.
-No apology, no discount, no upgrade, not even a meal at their restaurant.
+No apology, no discount, not even a meal at their restaurant.
 I was told I might be eligible for a discount on a future stay.
 I’ll probably pass.

 Even after that less less than desirable experience, I would still stay Downtown again.
-I loved 5 de Diciembre and think that neighborhood is one of the best areas to stay in Puerto Vallarta for an more authentic, less touristy experience.
+I loved 5 de Diciembre and I think that neighborhood is one of the best areas to stay in Puerto Vallarta for an more authentic, less touristy experience.
 There’s plenty of really good restaurants, shopping and even nightlife in this zone.

 Across the street from El Hotel Pescador is Hotel Portonovo.
-It’s listed as a 4 star on Google and has really good reviews there and on Booking.com.
+It’s listed as a 4 star on Google and has really good reviews on there and on Booking.com.
 It’s not on the beach but there’s no problem accessing beaches in this neighborhood.
 Playa Camarones is a bit more rocky than some of the beaches in Puerto Vallarta but it’s one of my favorites.
 Spend the day at Mango’s Beach Club or rent a chair and umbrella from local vendors.

 Downtown is, give or take, fifteen minutes from the airport.
-Public transportation, Uber and taxis are plentiful and as long as your hotel has parking you would be fine with a car.
-It’s also a great walking neighborhood and as I mentioned, just a short distance from the start of the malecon.
+Public transportation, Uber and taxis are plentiful and as long as your hotel has parking you would be fine if you have your own car.
+It’s also a great walking neighborhood and as I mentioned, just a short distance from the start of the boardwalk.